amanverma/Graph/src/lld/parkinglot/readme.txt

 There is a separate enum for Slot size, and each slot size has the list of vehicle types it can accommodate.
 This keeps Parking and Vehicle objects independent of each other.

 For calculating Fare, there is a separate FareController class which maintains map of each vehicle parked with details of parking and entry and exit time.
 Fare for Vehicle type can be kept in Parking and then getFare method can return the final fare on the basis of its inputs which is Parking, entryTime and exitTime.

+I think we can design in various ways.
+But if its OOD round then they see below

+Can you define/implement the Abstract Classes and Interfaces clearly.(where you will use what?e.g. making Vehicle as abstract class vs IAccount as interface)
+Can you define Has-a and Is-a relationships clearly(Car is a Vehicle, ParkingLot has ParkingFloors etc..)
+Explain why doing above is beneficial(can be extended without re-architecture, e.g. You can add a new type of vehicle by just extending from vehicle abstract class)
+So as long as basic classes and minimum methods are defined along with explaining clearly above, then we should be good.